zivz/weatherapp_codelab/codelab.md

 Let's explain the code above:
 * Our date label will use the currentDate we wrote as an extension to `Date`
-* All other labels are pretty much declarative, notice that currentTempLabel is using a `concatenation` of the `°` symbol.
+* All other labels are pretty much declarative, notice that `currentTempLabel` is using a `concatenation` of the `Degree` symbol.
-* in `currentWeatherImage.image` we we'll use an image from our `Assets.xcassets` The image will be based on the weatherType we get from our network call.
+* In `currentWeatherImage.image` we we'll use an image from our `Assets.xcassets` The image will be based on the weatherType we get from our network call.

 #### Writing an extension for alerts